 Rewiring Felbrigg Hall

-Felbrigg has recently completed undergoing major works in order to update our electrical systems.
+Felbrigg has completed undergoing major works in order to update our electrical systems.
 Show rooms have been packed up, floorboards taken up and unseen spaces explored.

 Follow our journey as we took on rewiring a 17th century house.